 - Run up a flight of stairs effortlessly

-- Be mentally healthy and prepare
+- Be mentally healthy and prepared

 So what’s for SHTF dinner, you ask?
+Your pantry basics that don’t have to go into the fridge like:

 You can easily get into urban gardening, even if your apartment is small.
 There are a lot of different methods of gardening in the city that will work to your advantage.
-You can grow various veggies and fruits (ones you like), live a healthy life AND be prepared, food wise, for hunkering down at home during a disaster.
+You can grow various veggies and fruits (ones you like), live a healthy life, AND be prepared, food-wise, for hunkering down at home during a disaster.

 How’s that for readily adopting an urban survival lifestyle?